 Use products targeted to restore hair growth

 Thinning hair and hair loss is a huge cosmetic concern for women so many companies have now created products that are restoring hair growth.
-All these products contain numerous oils and minerals that may aid in hair growth, destroy bacteria that can cause hair breakage and loss, and increase blood circulation to the scalp.
+All these products contain numerous oils and minerals that support healthy hair growth, destroy bacteria that can cause hair breakage and loss, and ensure a healthy scalp condition as well.

 Consider some sort of medication